 The video was launched on 13 December 2025 at a breakfast meeting hosted by House on the Rock International Church, SE1 4TR.

-This resource is intended for use within Black-led Christian churches, to support:
+The video is intended for use within Black-led Christian churches, to support:

-Church-led discussions and workshops
+church-led discussions and workshops

-Parent and youth education sessions
+parent and youth education sessions

-Community health events
+community health events

-Faith-based conversations about immunity and prevention
+faith-based conversations about immunity and prevention

 Building trust through faith: a new approach to childhood health in south east London